To provide you with the best experience, cookies are used on this site. Find out more here.

 You are here: Home > Plan Your Way > Recommendations > A Spring Adventure Along the Great West Way

+Spring is in full bloom and between London and Bristol, there are plenty of family-fun things to do, with a range of activities and events taking place throughout the season.
 Embark on an exciting journey along the Great West Way as you explore colourful countryside and vibrant towns.
-Stretch your legs on a warm nature walk or meet adorable wildlife at the several animal parks across the route.
+Stretch your legs on a warm nature walk or meet adorable wildlife at the several animal parks between London and Bristol.
 Discover rich heritage as you meander along the famous River Thames or Kennet and Avon Canal before stopping by one of the pretty villages for a taste of local treats!

-From annual festivals to outdoor exhibitions, take a look at what’s happening along the Great West Way below:
+From annual festivals to outdoor exhibitions, take a look at what’s happening along the Great West Way below.

 Open from Good Friday to Easter Monday is St Giles Church in the historic village of Imber.
 Evacuated during World War II in 1943, Imber is still deserted to this day, providing a unique and memorable experiences for visitors each year.